fsciortino/fsciortino.github.io/_pages/about.md

   - /about.html
 ---

-I am a recent graduate of the MIT Plasma Science & Fusion Center, where I completed a PhD in plasma physics and fusion energy.
+I am a postdoctoral fellow at the Max-Planck-Institut für Plasmaphysik in Garching, Germany, where I focus on plasma edge spectroscopy at the ASDEX-Upgrade tokamak.
+I am a recent graduate of the MIT Plasma Science & Fusion Center, where I completed my PhD in plasma physics and fusion energy.
 During my time at MIT, I have been focusing on particle transport and spectroscopy in magnetic confinement fusion devices, particularly the Alcator C-Mod and DIII-D tokamaks in the USA.
-Bringing the power of the starts to Earth, as fusion research aims to do, is a unique multi-disciplinary challenge, with elements of plasma, atomic and engineering physics -- for short, "fusioneering".
+Bringing the power of the stars to Earth, as fusion research aims to do, is a unique multi-disciplinary challenge, with elements of plasma, atomic and engineering physics.
+This mix is what fascinates me the most about fusion and the passionate people who try to bring on the energy revolution.

 What is in this website